DTJF/libpruio/src/doc/_examples.md

   ![Screenshot of the rb_oszi window (two analog lines)](rb_oszi_screen.png)

-  The grafic is scaled 0 V at the bottom and 1.8 V at the top.
+  The grafic is scaled 0 V at the bottom and 1V8 at the top.
 Any keypress quits the program.

 \Item{Source Code}